 Container orchids can be at risk of becoming waterlogged, so always make sure that the pot has drainage holes.
 Use specialized orchid soil mixes to provide the right balance of aeration, drainage, and water retention.

 Orchids need moist but not waterlogged soil, so be mindful of overwatering.
 Water your orchids when the growing medium feels dry to the touch.
-Water in the morning whenever possible.
+Water in the morning whenever possible (we generally recommend not watering orchids with ice cubes).
 This prevents orchids from sitting in water during cooler temperatures at night.
 During hot periods, you may need to water more frequently.

 Always maintain the right humidity levels for your orchids.
 Most orchids need relatively humid conditions and are at risk of drying out too much in hotter areas.
 Regular misting can help maintain the correct humidity.